> For the complete documentation index, see llms.txt.

 • The githubWorkflow, githubWorkflowRun, and githubRepository blueprints already exist (these are created automatically when you install the GitHub integration).

-• A service blueprint exists with a team relation to _team (see the PR delivery metrics guide for setup instructions).
+• A service blueprint exists with Port team ownership configured (see the Engineering Intelligence data model guide for setup instructions).

 Key metrics overview